 As you look to reopen your restaurant or business after Shelter-in-Place has ended, Cheetah has assembled some advice and helpful links from our industry experts and top customers.
 Download the Complete Restaurant Reopening Guide here.

 As we inch closer to dining rooms opening to the public, menu planning is a critical step towards the great comeback.
-Some restaurant menu concepts have done better than others during the pandemic.
-But, a vast majority of restaurants have their menu to serve dining rooms filled with people.
+Some restaurant menu concepts have done better than others during the pandemic, but a vast majority of restaurants built a menu for packed dining rooms.
 With no dining rooms to fill, it’s probably time to reconsider your menu and even your service style.

 Here are some ideas to consider to remain relevant and profitable in these challenging times.